 If you use Bourne say: obviously Jason Bourne didn't know who he was because he had amnesia (memory loss).
 So he was on a journey to find out who he was.
 Often we're on the same journey - finding out who we are.
 Like a train journey, this involves picking things up and dropping things off.
 Maybe this new year, you're looking to drop stuff from your life that you need to let go of - unforgiveness, bitterness, anger, resentment, bad memories.
 Make a fresh start this year and find out who you were truly made to be.

-Watch Activia TV advert (go to the web page here) - Interestingly, the Activia advert (end of 2009-start 2010) with Martine McCutcheon has an interesting angle to it, talking about a new year, stating: "when you feel happier on the inside, you feel happier on the outside" and encouraging us to "get stuck into a pot of new year's resolution."
+The Activia advert (released at the end of 2009-start 2010) with Martine McCutcheon had an interesting angle to talking about a new year, saying: "when you feel happier on the inside, you feel happier on the outside" and encouraging us to "get stuck into a pot of new year's resolution."

 Many people are looking to the new year to be one with a fresh start.
 But very few people will be able to manage it.